 For each interface, define a dedicated pin to indicate that data is ready to be transmitted.
 The TXD Ready signal indicates that the receiver has data to transmit.
 Each TXD Ready signal is associated with a particular interface and cannot be shared.
 A listener can wait on the TXD Ready signal instead of polling the DDC or SPI interfaces.
 The UBX-CFG-PRT message lets you configure the polarity and the number of bytes in the buffer before the TXD Ready signal goes active.
+The TX Ready signal can be mapped for example, to UART TX.
 The TXD Ready function is disabled by default.

-The TXD Ready functionality can be enabled and configured by proper AT commands sent to the involved u-blox cellular module supporting the feature.
-For more information see the GPS Implementation and Aiding Features in u-blox wireless modules [5].
+The TXD Ready functionality can be enabled and configured by using suitable AT commands sent to the u-blox cellular module in question that supports the feature.
+For more information, see the GPS Implementation and Aiding Features in u-blox wireless modules [5].